eric-mitchell/direct-preference-optimization/README.md

 **New:** in addition to the original DPO algorithm, this repo now supports ['conservative' DPO](https://ericmitchell.ai/cdpo.pdf) and [IPO](https://arxiv.org/pdf/2310.12036.pdf).

-For conservative DPO, you just need to additionally pass the parameter `loss.eps=X` for some `X` between 0 and 0.5 when performing DPO training.
-This parameter is the conservativeness parameter, i.e., the fraction of the training preference data that is incorrect (flipped preference direction).
-Starting with something like 0.1 might be reasonable, but I haven't tested this yet.
+For conservative DPO, you just need to additionally pass the parameter `loss.label_smoothing=X` for some `X` between 0 and 0.5 when performing DPO training (0 gives the original DPO loss).
+This parameter is essentially the conservativeness parameter, i.e., the fraction of the training preference data that is incorrect (flipped preference direction).
+Starting with something like 0.1 might be reasonable, but I haven't tested this yet (and it will depend on the preference dataset).

 For IPO, just pass `loss=ipo` and `loss.beta=X` for some non-negative `X` (same as with DPO/conservative DPO).